vechain/node-healthcheck/.github/README.md

 ### Using Docker

-To build and run the image with docker:
+To build and run the image with docker, run the following commands in the root directory of the project:

 ```bash
 docker build . -t node-healthcheck:dev